This website highlights some of Norway’s leading examples where technology from the Norwegian oil and gas sector has been applied in other industries.

 The cluster develops and delivers innovative solutions for a broad range of marine applications, including subsea oil and gas production, renewable energy generation, food production, and prospecting for seabed mineral resources.
 It forms part of the Norwegian innovation clusters programme.

 Energy Valley is a technology cluster and Norwegian centre of expertise (NCE) with a centre of gravity in the region around Norway’s capital and more than 200 institutions and companies as members.
 By offering infrastructure for collaboration, knowledge transfer and new insights, Energy Valley helps its membership to adapt to, benefit from and contribute to a changing energy sector.
 It forms part of the Norwegian innovation clusters programme.

 GCE Blue Maritime

 The maritime cluster at Møre is a powerhouse for the design, construction and operation of advanced vessels for the ocean industries globally.
 It comprises 220 companies with 13 500 employees, and has the status of a global centre of expertise (GCE) in Norway because of its unique world-spanning market position and important contribution to Norwegian value creation.
 The main job of the GCE Blue Maritime cluster is to facilitate collaboration-based development activities and to help strengthen the innovativeness and competitiveness of the individual companies.

-Norwegian Energy Solutions (NES) is an energy cluster comprising more than 100 players.
+Energy Transition Norway is an energy cluster comprising more than 100 players.
 It is intended to lead transformation processes in the development of low-emission and renewable energy solutions.
 The core of the cluster’s activity is to initiate innovative industrial energy projects.
 Its ambition is to bring world-leading expertise and technology communities together in order to speed up the pace of innovation in the energy transition.
-NES is an Arena cluster in the Norwegian Innovation Clusters programme.
+Energy Transition Norway is an Arena cluster in the Norwegian Innovation Clusters programme.